 7 days in the Maldives A Perfect Itinerary for Travelers

 In the dazzling blue water dotted by verdant green islands, Maldives is absolutely a paradise for beach-going.
 The Maldives peninsula contains over 1000 islands and more than another thousand cays.
-7 days in the Maldives is an ultimate perfect itinerary for travelers.
+7 days in the Maldives is the ultimate perfect itinerary for travelers.
 So, Maldives is a fancy place for several people.

 Approximately 200 islands are populated.
 Moreover, Tourism is among the significant sources of income here, and there are luxurious resorts on the 80 islands that are devoted just to tourism.